Gandi/hubot-phabs/README.md

         moves the task on the board to the column matching the <column>
         the matching will take the first match.
         A comment can optionaly be added
         permission: phuser

+    .phab T123 on <someone> is low is open to <column>
+        starting with `v2.2.0` it's possible to combine several commands to change a task.
+It detects actions to be taken according to the conjonction used:
+        - on      - change owner
+        - for     - change owner (alias to on)
+        - is      - change status or priority
+        - in      - change tag/project (add a tag)
+        - not in  - change tag/project (remove a tag)
+        - to      - change column
+        permission: phuser

     .phab T123 next <term>